usnistgov/OSCAL/docs/content/resources/examples/profiles.md

     current: true
 ---

+Profiles currently available are early work; while we do not believe they have errors, they should be regarded as testing documents until authoritative versions can be published.

-## NIST SP 800-53 Revision 4 Moderate
+## NIST SP 800-53 Revision 4 Baselines

-NIST Moderate baseline
+The NIST HIGH, MODERATE and LOW baselines for the SP800-53 rev4 catalog are available [in our GitHub repository](https://github.com/usnistgov/OSCAL/tree/master/content/nist.gov/SP800-53/rev4).

-## FedRAMP Moderate
+## FedRAMP Baselines

-FedRAMP High example
+Also find examples representing the FedRAMP baselines (again for the HIGH, MODERATE and LOW impact levels) on [our web site](https://github.com/usnistgov/OSCAL/tree/master/content/fedramp.gov).